 You’ll follow the steps outlined here to set up waste “meters” and enter waste data within those meters for a single site.
 Although waste is not “metered”, organizing waste streams by meter, like energy and water, is an effective way to track waste.

-You can use Measurabl’s bulk upload template (accessible from the Sites tab) to bulk upload waste data to meters across sites.
-Carefully read the waste section of the Instructions tab and fill in the existing Property Names, Meter Names, and Meter Types in the first three columns, then enter the data for the waste entries in the remaining columns.
+You can use Measurabl’s bulk upload template (accessible from the "Sites" tab) to bulk upload waste data to meters across sites.
+Carefully read the waste section of the Instructions tab, complete the "Buildings" tab, and fill in the existing Site Names, Meter Names, and Meter Types in the first three columns of the "Waste Meters" tab, then enter the data for the waste entries in the remaining columns.

 General Waste Tracking Guidance